Photography mdavid.com.au

 People familiar with image-editing programs like Adobe Photoshop are able to do some clever stuff to their photos, but how much work does a photo need to make it great?
 The answer might surprise you.

-This photo of a Little Wattlebird needed no editing work at all to get these nice warm colours.
-It just came out of the camera like this, thanks to the beautiful light at the time I took the shot.
+This photo of a Little Wattlebird needed no editing work at all to get these warm colours.
+It just came out of the camera like this, thanks to the beautiful golden light at the time I took the shot.
 That’s obviously the ideal way to work, but sometimes we need to tweak our shots a little bit in order to bring out their potential.

 I often see people asking how to use their image editor to turn their photos into something really special.
 Sometimes it’s easy to make suggestions.
 Other times it’s quite difficult or even impossible.